Careers for ISTJ Personalities

 ISTJs are meticulous in their work, and grounded in facts and reality.
 They prize concrete, external evidence over hunches and intuition—just like detectives.
 Detectives can work in a variety of settings, on a wide array of tasks: investigating missing persons cases, helping adopted children find their biological parents, or recovering lost property.
 No matter what the issue at hand, this career is an obvious match for the sensible, self-sufficient personality of the ISTJ.

-Are you a predominantly investigative individual, with an inquisitive and curious mind?
+Are you an investigative individual, with an inquisitive and curious mind?

 ISTJs are neat and orderly, inside and out, and tend to have a procedure for everything they do.
 Accounting is a career that emulates these qualities.
 ISTJs will enjoy the stability this profession provides, as well as the structured nature of the work itself.
 Accountants complete a great deal of detail-oriented tasks, such as reviewing budgets, compiling financial data, and preparing profit and loss statements.
 ISTJs will thrive at these focused duties, completing them with a high degree of efficiency and accuracy.